St. Mark's Cathedral, Bengaluru: Architecture

-The cathedral is a beautiful colonial style, modelled on the lines of the St Paul's Cathedral, London, with a dome, semi-circular chancel and roman arches.
-The entrance of the cathedral has elaborate wood work with ornate carvings.
-The ceilings and the domes are majestically done.
+The cathedral is a colonial style, modelled on the lines of the St Paul's Cathedral, London, with a dome, semi-circular chancel and roman arches.
+The entrance of the cathedral has elaborate wood work with ornate carvings..
 The bell is the amongst the most well maintained church bells in India.
 The stained glasswork adds to the beauty of the cathedral.